NATO commander warns of Russian threat to separatist Moldova region

 U.S. President Barack Obama's deputy national security adviser Tony Blinken said the build-up might just be aimed at intimidating Ukraine's new pro-Western leaders but that Russia could invade the country's mainly Russian-speaking east.
 "It's possible that they are preparing to move in," he told CNN.

 Russia said it was complying with international agreements and had no plans to invade.
-It has called the soldiers who took over Ukrainian bases in Crimea "self defense forces".
+It has called the soldiers who took over Ukrainian bases in Crimea "self defence forces".

 The United States and the European Union have targeted some of Putin's closest political and business allies with personal sanctions and have threatened broader economic sanctions if Putin's forces encroach on other eastern or southern parts of Ukraine with big Russian-speaking populations.